imfurkaann/imfurkaann/README.md

 # 💫 About Me:
 🔭 Hi I am Furkan.
 I am trying to improve myself in this field by understanding the importance of artificial intelligence.
 I am interested in data science and machine learning.
 I want to continue my interest in technology that started in high school.
-At the university, I try to be better by adding not only what I learned at school, but also my own efforts.<br><br>🔥 What i'm learning now Scikit Learn, Keras, TensorFlow.<br><br>🌱 I’m currently learning Data Science, Machine Learning, Artificial Intelligence.<br><br>📧 imfurkaann@gmail.com
+At the university, I try to be better by adding not only what I learned at school, but also my own efforts.<br><br>🔥 What i'm learning now Scikit Learn, Pandas, Matplotlib, MongoDB, Docker.<br><br>🌱 I’m currently learning Data Science, Machine Learning, Artificial Intelligence.<br><br>📧 imfurkaann@gmail.com

 ## 🌐 Socials: